Are you in the process of ordering a custom wire harness?

 American Wire Gage (AWG) is a system of standardizing wire and cable measurement.
 AWG refers to the cross-sectional area of a wire.
 In the case of round cables, it’s the radius of the wire.

 You can have wires as small as AWG 40 and as large as AWG 0000 (4/0).
 The higher the AWG, the lower is the diameter of the wire.

 The change in the radius of wire influences various factors like resistance.
 Wires with more significant AWG values have lower resistances, meaning you lose less electricity due to transformation into heat.

 Choosing the suitable AWG wire and cable is crucial, and it determines the success of your custom wire harness application.
 You can refer to AWG charts to get complete information on AWG nuances.

 3.Wire Harnesses and Braided Wire

 Custom wire harnesses can be of many types.
 One of them is the braided wire.
-Here, many small strands of wire form a braid.
-You will not find a single round wire or strands of flat wires.
-The strands of wire build up around a core to form the final braided wire.
+Here, many small strands of wire form a braid, and you will not find a single round wire or strands of flat cables.
+The strands of wire build up around a core to create the final braided wire.

-Braided wires are more durable than solid or stranded wire.
+Braided wires are more durable than solid or stranded wires.
 They do not break or tear easily.
-They have used in various applications like-
+They have been used in various applications like-

 Many industries, like aerospace and mining, use braided wires.
 They offer high tenacity and flexibility.
-They have a three number identification system.
-You can determine the number of wires and carriers using the system.
-Coaxial cable is an example of braided wire.
+They have a three-number identification system, and you can determine the number of cables and carriers using the system.
+A coaxial cable is an example of a braided wire.

-Coaxial cable is a type of braided wire.
-You can find the use of coaxial custom wire harness in the audiovisual industry.
+A coaxial cable is a type of braided wire.
+You can find the use of coaxial custom wire harnesses in the audiovisual industry.
 Many audio and video devices also use coaxial cables.